daavelar/extractor/README.md

 composer global require daavelar/extractor

-# Putting all ~/.composer dir in your
+Make sure your composer bin files are executable

+# Using

 extractor $url [$folder]

+Note: If you don't specify some folder, the files will be downloaded in your current directory